20 STROKES TO GO

 Once the project is completed, a permanent board will be mounted on the wall of the new Peter Coni gym which will stand as testament to the generosity of the members, many of whom will not use the facility but wish to ensure that future generations have the opportunity to attain their training targets and achieve the best possible results on the water.

 Those who attended the Annual Dinner on the 25th January were given access to the new gym.
 Everyone who had not seen it before was taken aback by its scale; photographs do not do it justice.
 Our guests from other clubs were either left amazed and silent or uttered something not repeatable in this article, but all were very complimentary after the initial impact.
 I hope that the results of the future training sessions in the Coni Gym will do the same when they see our crews in competition.

 As I say, we are still in need of funds to complete the project.
 Further donations from members will be much appreciated.
-If you would like to make a donation, please will you either send a cheque payable to London Rowing Club to me at the Club or make a telegraphic transfer into the Club’s account numbered 00784222, sort code 60-00-01.
+If you would like to make a donation, please will you either send a cheque payable to London Rowing Club to me at the Club or make a telegraphic transfer contact the Club office directly at firstname.lastname@example.org or telephone us (020) 8788 1400..
 Please will you reference your payment ‘gym’ followed by your name.

 Vice President, London Rowing Club

 Make a donation/s online at LRC Gym Donations…

 UPDATE ON THE GYM REDEVELOPMENT